Power Computing Corporation: Market success

+By 1997 Power Computing had reached $400 million in annual revenue, and reviews consistently rated its products as better than Apple's.
 At Macworld Expo 1997, the company presented a military-themed campaign that urged the Mac faithful to “Fight Back.”
 Power Computing employees were outfitted in camouflage.
 The video wall looped “why we fight” propaganda.
-And “Steve Says” posters, flyers and T-shirts were ubiquitous inside the Moscone Center as well as in the streets surrounding the convention center (where Power Computing logoed Hummers, with bullhorns blazing, circled the center).
-However, the end was near.
+And “Steve Says” posters, flyers and T-shirts were ubiquitous inside the Moscone Center as well as in the streets surrounding the convention center (where Power Computing-logoed Hummers, with bullhorns blazing, circled the center).
+Stickers and flyers featuring Steve Kahng are prominently featured in the TV show, Austin Stories.